10 Bottles / 10 Cocktails.

 8. Manhattan.
 Gateway into the wonderful world of stirred aromatic cocktails, the Manhattan is the essential template that you should learn to perfect.

 9. Tom Collins.
-The Collins family are the basis for all long drinks/coolers and, while simple, will always put a smile on the guest’s face.
+The Collins family are the basis for all long drinks/coolers and, while simple, will always put a smile on your guest’s face.
 Guaranteed!

 10. Sidecar.
 Just when you thought, “He’s not going to use the brandy!” we come, last but certainly not least, to this classic brandy sour that is tricky to balance but ever so rewarding when you do.